SnoringCatGames/surfacer/docs/platform_ai.md

     -   The greatest of these three possibilities is the minimum required total duration of the jump.
 -   The minimum peak jump height can be determined from this total duration.
 -   All of this takes into account our variable-height jump mechanic and the difference in slow-ascent and fast-fall gravities.
-    -   With our variable-height jump mechanic, there is a greater acceleration of gravity when the player either is moving downward or has released the jump button.
+    -   With our variable-height jump mechanic, there is a greater acceleration of gravity when the character either is moving downward or has released the jump button.
-    -   If the player releases the jump button before reaching the maximum peak of the jump, then their current velocity will continue pushing them upward, but with the new stronger gravity.
+    -   If the character releases the jump button before reaching the maximum peak of the jump, then their current velocity will continue pushing them upward, but with the new stronger gravity.
     -   To determine the duration to the jump peak height in this scenario, we first construct two instances of one of the basic equations of motion--one for the former part of the ascent, with the slow-ascent gravity, and one for the latter part of the ascent, with the fast-fall gravity.
 We then use algebra to substitute the equations and solve for the duration.

 ### Calculating the horizontal steps in an edge